derrickreimer/sequenced/README.md

 # Sequenced

 Sequenced is a simple Rails 3 plugin that generates scoped sequential IDs for ActiveRecord models.
-The sequential ID does not replace the database primary key, but rather adds another way to retrieve the object within the scope of another attribute.
+This gem provides an `acts_as_sequenced` macro that automatically assigns a unique, sequential ID to the model.
+This ID is not a replacement for the database primary key, but rather adds another way to retrieve the object without exposing the primary key.

 Extracted from the [GuideKit](https://guidekit.com) codebase.

 ## Purpose

 It's generally a bad practice to expose your primary keys to the world in your URLs.
-However, often times it is appropriate to number objects in sequence in the context of a parent object.
+However, it is often appropriate to number objects in sequence (in the context of a parent object).

 For example, given a Question model that has many Answers, it makes sense to number answers sequentially for each individual question.
 You can achieve